-Funsho Parrott is a built environment professional and serves an Associate in the Built Environment Unit at Polar Research and Policy Initiative.
+Funsho Parrott is an RIBA Chartered Architect and serves an Associate in the Built Environment Unit at Polar Research and Policy Initiative.

-He holds an Masters degree in Architecture from the University of Nottingham, is currently employed by Glenn Howells Architects and undertaking his Chartered Diploma with the Royal Institute of British Architects.
+He holds an Masters degree in Architecture from the University of Nottingham and Chartered diploma from the Royal Institute of British Architects.
 Whilst at Nottingham he studied sustainable urban development and density, as well as prototypical methods of construction and bioclimatic design, tutored by experts such as Professor Michael Stacey RIBA FRSA, Professor Brian Ford RIBA FRSA, and Dr Philip Oldfield CBTUH.

 Key projects from his architectural portfolio include; London City Island (13 hectares, £600 million), The English National Ballet (£20 million), and the National Memorial Arboretum (60 hectares, £16 million).